GlaIZier/mac-environment/README.md

 By using these strategies you can execute tasks one by one.

 ## Additional setup
-1. If you install sdkman, check that profiles contain SDKMAN_DIR
+1. If you install sdkman, make sure that profiles contain SDKMAN_DIR.
+Especially if you tried to run the playbook several times
 2. Download [powerline](https://github.com/powerline/fonts) fonts \
    Choose fonts for powerline for iTerm2 (e.g. Droid Sans Mono for Powerline or another one): iTerm2-Preferences-Profiles-Text-Font \
    More info in Readme of the [oh-my-zsh role](https://github.com/viasite-ansible/ansible-role-zsh)